Having followed most of Sister Hyde's music over the last few years, I was not surprised by this album.

 "I can't explain why I need to be free

-But if you need to be naked that's alright by me
+But if you need to be naked that's alright by me It's a fast track express to the graveyard, I know

 So what are you waiting for, hey ho let's go"